postgresml/postgresml/pgml-sdks/python/pgml/README.md

 - [Quickstart](#quickstart)

 ### Quickstart
 1. Install Python 3.11.
-This package should work for Python >=3.8.
-However, at this time, only Python 3.11 has been tested.
+SDK should work for Python >=3.8.
+However, at this time, we have only tested Python 3.11.
 2. Clone the repository and checkout the SDK branch (before PR)
 ```
 git clone https://github.com/postgresml/postgresml